Russell-S-Harper/FLT/README.md

 † The maximum possible precision for FLT is 7.2 decimal digits, so `sin`, `cos`, and `log2` are "good enough".

-‡ The default `log2` uses a CORDIC routine which uses from zero to 60 floating point operations per invocation (average of 30).
-Building with `-DPOLY_LOG2` will use a polynomial approximation which uses 20 floating point operations, but accuracy drops to 6.6 decimal digits.
+‡ The default `log2` uses a CORDIC routine which requires zero to 60 floating point operations per invocation (average of 30).
+Building with `-DPOLY_LOG2` will use a polynomial approximation which requires 20 floating point operations, but accuracy drops to 6.6 decimal digits.

 - Researching CORDIC, TAYLOR, and other routines:
     - `exp2` seems resistant to any attempts to improve accuracy, always getting 6.6 decimal digits!